 But this year’s Redline may be far more dangerous than usual—it has been announced to take place on the planet Roboworld with its trigger-happy military and criminals who look to turn the race to their own advantage.
 However, the potential danger doesn’t stop the racers; in fact, it only adds to the thrill.
 Relying solely on his vehicle’s speed, JP prepares for the event to come, aiming to take first place in the biggest race of his life.” – MAL Synopsis

 Redline was a movie that I’ve heard in passing throughout the years whenever the conversation of good anime movies to watch comes up.
 So on a whim, after seeing a random tweet about it, I decided to give it a shot.
 It surprised me, to say the least.
-It’s refreshing to watching something so chaotic and high energy that doesn’t have the strongest story but all its elements come together to make for a fun watch.
+It’s refreshing to watch something so chaotic and high-energy that doesn’t have the strongest story but all its elements come together to make for a fun watch.

 The cast of characters is pretty fun and dynamic.
 The mc, Sweet JP, is charismatic and endearing.
 His English voice actor brings him to life and he feels like the perfect character to lead in a movie like this.
 His character motivation works for what this movie is but his back story is portrayed by a hand full of flashbacks and some vague daydreams that were sort of confusing, but don’t at all take away from the movie.
 He’s accompanied by his childhood friends Frisbee and Mogura.
 Frisbee is an interesting character, and the story of how they got caught up with the mob and fixing races is the backbone of the story and character progression for them during the movie.
 While Mogura is a mechanic that helps JP and cares for him.
 Last but not least, we have The Crab Sonoshee.
 The love interest of the movie, she has a lifelong dream of becoming the winner of the red line to repay her adoptive father.
 Her determination is strong and her chemistry with JP is a 10/10